-The native data flow between the source/destination end systems is referred to as application-flow (App-flow).
-The traffic characteristics of an App-flow can be CBR (constant bit rate) or VBR (variable bit rate) and can have L1 or L2 or L3 encapsulation (e.g., TDM (time-division multiplexing), Ethernet, IP).
+The traffic characteristics of an App-flow can be CBR (constant bit rate) or VBR (variable bit rate) and can have Layer-1 or Layer-2 or Layer-3 encapsulation (e.g., TDM (time-division multiplexing), Ethernet, IP).
 These characteristics are considered as input for resource reservation and might be simplified to ensure determinism during packet forwarding (e.g., making reservations for the peak rate of VBR traffic, etc.).